Across the nation, far too few Black and Latino children attend a high-quality state-funded preschool

 States excluded from our analysis

 Five states were excluded for reporting only some race and ethnicity data; fourteen states for not reporting any race and ethnicity data; and six states for not providing a state-funded preschool program.
-Click on the map the right to see why each state was excluded.

 Alaska, Arizona, Connecticut, Delaware, Florida, Idaho, Indiana, Kansas, Louisiana, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New York, North Dakota, Ohio, Pennsylvania, South Dakota, Tennessee, Utah, Vermont, Virginia, Wisconsin, Wyoming